-Risks Related to This Offering and Ownership of our Securities
+Risks Related to This Offering and Ownership of our Common Stock

-We do not know whether an active, liquid and orderly trading market will develop for our securities or what the market price of our securities will be and as a result it may be difficult for you to sell our securities.
+We do not know whether an active, liquid and orderly trading market will develop for our common stock or what the market price of our common stock will be and as a result it may be difficult for you to sell your shares of our common stock.

-Prior to this offering there has been no public market for our securities.
-Although our securities have been approved for listing on The Nasdaq Stock Market LLC, or Nasdaq, an active trading market for our securities may never develop or be sustained following this offering.
-You may not be able to sell your securities quickly or at the market price if trading in our securities is not active.
-The initial public offering price for our securities will be determined through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of the securities after the offering.
-As a result of these and other factors, you may be unable to resell our securities at or above the initial public offering price.
-Further, an inactive market may also impair our ability to raise capital by selling our securities and may impair our ability to enter into strategic partnerships or acquire companies or products by using our securities as consideration.
+Prior to this offering there has been no public market for shares of our common stock.
+Although we have applied to list our common stock on The Nasdaq Global Market, or Nasdaq, an active trading market for our shares may never develop or be sustained following this offering.
+You may not be able to sell your shares quickly or at the market price if trading in shares of our common stock is not active.
+The initial public offering price for our common stock will be determined through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of the common stock after the offering.
+As a result of these and other factors, you may be unable to resell your shares of our common stock at or above the initial public offering price.
+Further, an inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.

-The price of our securities may be volatile, and you could lose all or part of your investment.
+The price of our stock may be volatile, and you could lose all or part of your investment.

-The trading price of our securities following this offering is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
+The trading price of our common stock following this offering is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this prospectus, these factors include:

-- our commercial progress in marketing and selling our systems, including sales and revenue trends; - changes in laws or regulations applicable our systems; - · adverse developments related to our laboratory facilities; - increased competition in the diagnostics services industry; - the failure to obtain and/or maintain adequate reimbursement of our systems; - · adverse developments concerning our manufacturers and suppliers; - our inability to establish future collaborations; - additions or departures of key scientific or management personnel;
+- our commercial progress in marketing and selling our systems, including sales and revenue trends; - changes in laws or regulations applicable our systems; - adverse developments related to our laboratory facilities; - increased competition in the diagnostics services industry; - the failure to obtain and/or maintain adequate reimbursement of our systems; - adverse developments concerning our manufacturers and suppliers; - our inability to establish future collaborations; - additions or departures of key scientific or management personnel;

-- introduction of new testing services offered by us or our competitors; - · announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - the size and growth, if any, of our targeted markets; - actual or anticipated variations in quarterly operating results; - · our cash position; - · our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - · changes in the market valuations of similar companies; - · overall performance of the equity markets; - · issuances of debt or equity securities; - sales of our securities by us or our stockholders in the future; - trading volume of our securities; - changes in accounting practices; - ineffectiveness of our internal controls; - · disputes or other developments relating to proprietary rights, including our ability to adequately protect our technologies; - significant lawsuits, including patent or stockholder litigation; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- introduction of new testing services offered by us or our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - the size and growth, if any, of our targeted markets; - actual or anticipated variations in quarterly operating results; - our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - overall performance of the equity markets; - issuances of debt or equity securities; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - changes in accounting practices; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including our ability to adequately protect our technologies; - significant lawsuits, including patent or stockholder litigation; - general political and economic conditions; and - other events or factors, many of which are beyond our control.